fdoyle/mocktopus/README.md

 * add recursive child limits (if MyObject contains a MyObject, tries to add more forever. depth limit?)
 * inheritance support
 * private field support
-* add callback support (for better retrofit support)
+* add callback support (for better retrofit support) - do people use this? kinda leaky iirc
 * more annotations?
     * ignore (used to tell mocktopus to ignore certain fields that wont make sense. like if a model contains a Date or a LatLng for convenience reasons
     * string